Hebilicious/hebilicious/README.md

 I'm a Fullstack Engineer based in London.

-- 🔭 I’m currently working on working on 2 blogs while looking for a new job !
+- 🔭 I’m currently working on working on stuff !
-- ⚗  I'm working on a few open-source projects that will be released soon ™
+- ⚗  I'm working on a few open-source projects that will be released one day, soon ™
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust (or atleast I try)
 - 💬 Ask me about anything!
 Slides into my dms
-- 📫 How to reach me: [Twitter](https://twitter.com/its_hebilicious), [LinkedIn](https://www.linkedin.com/in/emmanuel-donnet/)
+- 📫 How to reach me: [Twitter](https://twitter.com/its_hebilicious)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: [...]